waydroid/docs/usage/install-on-desktops.md

 waydroid prop set persist.waydroid.multi_windows true
 ```

-After that, we can restart the container:
+After that, we can restart the session:

 ```
-sudo systemctl restart waydroid-container
+waydroid session stop
 ```

 Then we are ready to launch an app, and it will start in multi-window mode